Voters with Disabilities

 TRUTH: At any polling place that is exempt from the accessibility requirements, if you have a disability and are unable to enter the polling place, you may vote curbside.
 Two precinct election officials from the major political parties will bring a ballot to you.
 You may sit in your car and vote, or you may vote at the door of the building.

-- 10-G Attorney-In-Fact Authorization with Physician Statement
+- 10-G: Attorney-In-Fact Authorization with Physician Statement (PDF)

-- 11-G Application for Absent Voter's Ballot by a Voter With a Disability & Request to Use Remote Ballot Marking System
+- 11-G Application for Absent Voter's Ballot by a Voter With a Disability & Request to Use Remote Ballot Marking System (This form enables the user to fill out an HTML form then generate a filled PDF which can then be mailed directly to the user's county board of elections.)

 - Disability Rights Ohio